gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 turning it to show the now-dark indicator bar on its side.
 "See that?
 There's nothing left.
-It'll take a couple of days at least to get it back to full charge, and even then, we've only got the one."
+It'll need a couple of days in the sun to get back to full charge, and even then, we've only got the one."
 She scowled.